armsarun/django-celery/README.md

             > Run celery worker
             ``` celery -A core worker -l info -B```
             ****Note:****
-            ***Celery need to start after activating virtualenv and must run in core
+            ***Celery need to be started after activating virtualenv and must run the above in core
             folder location***